priyaquinn/first-choice-athlete/replit.md

 ## Recent Changes
 - December 2024: Initial build with all 5 pages
+- December 2024: Rebranded to "First Choice Athlete" with new logo and fonts (Fira Code for headings, Montserrat for body)
+- Added Mission and Vision sections to About page
 - Implemented athlete application form with react-hook-form and zod validation
 - Added blog post fetching from API with category filtering
 - Newsletter subscription functionality in footer and blog page